HomeTimeline

 1886 The Clifton Land Company, operated by Benjamin F. Roden, began to survey and plot land to create housing for Jones Valley buyers.
 However, the lack of transportation over the treacherously steep mountain drove the necessary creation of a new form of travel across the slope.

-1889 The Clifton Land Company opens the Red Mountain Railroad Line, which took a complex and dangerous route that "required two switchbacks to get the cars down the south slope" (Armes, 11).
-Very few individuals wanted to risk the trek, and in September of this year, the Clifton Land Company reorganized as the South Birmingham Land Company and chose to sell lots to African-Americans.
-With the low prices (due to the lack of transportation, heavily wooded area and sloping terrain), many could afford plots of land and owned their own homes.
+1889 The Clifton Land Company opened the Red Mountain Railroad Line, which took a complex and dangerous route that "required two switchbacks to get the cars down the south slope" (Armes, 11).
+Very few individuals wanted to risk the trek, and in September of that year, Clifton Land reorganized as the South Birmingham Land Company and sold lots to African-Americans.
+With the low prices (due to the lack of transportation, heavily wooded area and sloping terrain), many working families afford plots of land and owned their own homes.

-1890 Alabama Penny Savings Bank, owned and operated by W. R. Pettiford, is established as one of the "largest African-American owned financial institutions in the United States," and most likely provided loans and mortgages to African-American buyers (Summe, 16).
+1890 Alabama Penny Savings Bank, owned and operated by W. R. Pettiford, was established as one of the "largest African-American owned financial institutions in the United States," and most likely provided loans and mortgages to African-American buyers (Summe, 16).
 Additionally, in this year Theodore Smith began purchasing property in the area.
-Many believe that he named the area "Rosedale Park" himself, and stories of his sprawling rose garden abounded in Birmingham area legend and lore.
+Many believe that he named the area "Rosedale Park," and stories of his sprawling rose garden abounded in Birmingham area legend and lore.

 1897 African-American residents of "Rosedale Park" founded Union Baptist Church on Tenth Street, holding regular Sunday services, prayer gatherings and Sunday school.

-1898 In the City Directory of this year, Rosedale Public School is listed under "colored schools" (Summe, 18).
+1898 The City Directory listed Rosedale Public School is under "colored schools" (Summe, 18).

-1899 Bethel AME (African Methodist Episcopal) construct their first building.
-Black Rosedale residents hold occupations ranging from "manual laboreres and household workers to craftsmen, merchants and teachers" (Summe, 19).
+1899 Bethel AME (African Methodist Episcopal) constructed their first building.
+Black Rosedale residents held occupations ranging from "manual laborers and household workers to craftsmen, merchants and teachers" (Summe, 19).

 1914-1918 Numerous individuals from Rosedale fight in World War One.